thebigtoad/dotvim/README.md

     ~/.vim/setupPlugins.sh

-To use ack.vim you will need the perl tool 'Ack' which can be obtained from the packager manager as 'ack-grep', e.g.
+To use ack.vim you will need 'Ack' and 'ag'

-    suso apt-get install ack-grep
+    sudo apt-get install ack-grep silversearcher-ag

 Run the following to update help with all the plugins